JorgeWSantos/gympass-api/readme.md

 - [ ] Should be able user get check-ins history;
 - [ ] Should be able user get nearby gyms;
 - [ ] Should be able user get gyms by name;
-- [ ] Should be able user realize check-in on one gym;
+- [x] Should be able user realize check-in on a gym;
 - [ ] Should be able validate check-in of an user;
 - [ ] Should be able register a gym

 ## RNs (Regras de negócios)

 - [x] User Should'nt register an email duplicated;
-- [ ] User Should'nt do check-in on 2 gyms in the same day;
+- [x] User Should'nt do check-in on 2 gyms in the same day;
-- [ ] User Should'nt do check-in if he was more than (100m) away from academy;
+- [x] User Should'nt do check-in if he was more than (100m) away from academy;
 - [ ] Check-in can only be validated whitin 20 minutes after being created;
 - [ ] Check-in can only be validated by admins;
 - [ ] Gym can only be registered by admins;